-I thought of reaching out John Bullard, who I met while he interned at Motorola and was now at Microsoft.
+I thought of reaching out to John Bullard, who I met while he interned at Motorola and was now at Microsoft.
 I remembered John had built a couple Facebook apps and figured he could help with the web part.
-He was interested so I hired him to help build our first MVP.
+He was interested so I hired him to help build our first product.
 The system consisted of RFID wristbands that would automatically post data to associated Facebook accounts.
-I used a jailbroken iPhone 2G, an RFID reader over RS232, a level shifter, and a battery pack to read RFID tag IDs.
+I used a jailbroken iPhone 2G, an RFID reader over RS232, a level shifter, and a battery pack to read the RFID tag IDs.
 John setup a REST API to listen for posts from my app and log them to a database.
-A web app would then match then to Facebook tokens and post pre-set messages to the relevant news feed.
+A web app would then match the tag IDs to Facebook tokens and post pre-set messages to the relevant news feed.

-Things worked well for demos but every customer we showed it to wanted it to do something different and we never got a sale.
+Things worked well for demos but every customer we showed it to wanted something slightly different and we could never get good traction.
 A local accelerator, IncubateMiami, thought they could help.
-By then NFC was becoming popular in Android phones and so we focused on building infrastructure that could allow web developers to deploy rich digital-to-physical applications without getting tripped up with the hardware.
+By then NFC was becoming popular in Android phones and so we focused on building infrastructure that could allow web developers to deploy rich digital-to-physical applications without getting tripped up by hardware.

-After a year of work and no revenue or outside investment things became stagnant.
+After a year of work and no revenue or outside investment, things started to cease up.
 I was working on the project alone and seeing where to take it.
-I often used our stack to compete in hackathons and was applying to other accelerators.
+I often used our stack to compete in hackathons and was contemplating some other accelerators.
 Flomio was accepted into the Techstars Cloud 2012 program and that’s when things started happening.
 Today the company serves over 1000 customers ranging from single developers to large enterprises.
-We help them procure and integrate the best Proximity ID technologies in 0rder to deliver personalized and contextually relevant content in friction-free fashion.
+We help them procure and integrate the best Proximity ID technologies in order to deliver personalized and contextually relevant content in friction-free fashion.

-We’re making it happen at the baddest co-working space in Miami, The LAB.
+We’re making it happen in Miami Beach, Florida.
 Come by and say hi!

 7171 Bay Dr. Ste 9